ddubson/cpp-notebook/docs/index.md

 - clang++ (via XCode)
 - gcc (install via Homebrew)

+## C++ language attributes

+- **Object-oriented language** - its bread and butter is to support object orientation, building up on plain C
+- **Strongly-typed language** - every primitive and object has a defined type

 ---

 `stdlib` - C++ standard library, which is split into three parts: